 Insurance Notices.
 Seller has not received any uncured notices from any insurance company which has issued a policy with respect to any portion of the Property, or by any board of fire underwriters, or from any governmental or quasi-governmental authority, of zoning, building, fire or health code violations in respect to the Property.

 Environmental.
-Seller has not received written notice nor is Seller aware of any violations of Environmental Laws (as defined below) related to the Property or the presence or release of Hazardous Materials (as defined below) on or from the Property.
+Seller has not received written notice nor is Seller aware of any violations of Environmental Laws (as defined below) related to the Property as of the Effective Date or the presence or release of Hazardous Materials (as defined below) on or from the Property in violation of Environmental Laws.
 Seller has not manufactured, introduced, released or discharged from, on, under or adjacent to the Property any Hazardous Materials or any toxic wastes, substances or materials (including, without limitation, asbestos), and Seller has not used the Property or any part thereof for the generation, treatment, storage, handling or disposal of any Hazardous Materials, in violation of any Environmental Laws.
 The term “Environmental Laws” includes without limitation the Resource Conservation and Recovery Act and the Comprehensive Environmental Response Compensation and Liability Act and other federal laws governing the environment as in effect on the Effective Date together with their implementing regulations and guidelines as of the Effective Date, and all state, county and other local laws, regulations and ordinances that are equivalent or similar to the federal laws recited above or that purport to regulate Hazardous Materials.
+Seller makes no representation regarding actions or omissions of tenants, occupants, invitees, contractors, or other third parties.

 ERISA.
 Seller is not (i) an “employee benefit plan” (within the meaning of Section 3(3) of the Employee Retirement Income Security Act of 1974, as amended (“ERISA”)) that is subject to the provisions of Title I of ERISA, (ii) a “plan” that is subject to the prohibited transaction provisions of Section 4975 of the Internal Revenue Code of 1986 (the “Code”) or (iii) an entity whose assets are treated as “plan assets” under ERISA by reason of an employee benefit plan or plan’s investment in such entity.